hrishitha123/Expense-Tracker/README.md

 # Expense-Tracker
-Keeps a track on your daily expenses
+This java application helps you keep a track of your expenses.
+I personally used phpmyadmin for database connectivity